Kotlin/KEEP/proposals/change-defaulting-rule.md

   - The annotation does _not_ have a explicit use-site target,
   - Both the `param` and one of `property` or `field` targets are allowed for the specific element.

-If the user wants to keep the `first-onlt` behavior but _not_ receive any warnings, the workaround is to explicitly write the use-site target.
+If the user wants to keep the `first-only` behavior but _not_ receive any warnings, the workaround is to explicitly write the use-site target.
 This is also a future-proof way to keep the current behavior.

 > [!TIP]
 > _Tooling support_: in response to this warning, editors supporting Kotlin are suggested to include actions to make them go away.
 That may include enabling the proposed flag project-wise, or making the use-site target for an annotation explicit.